Table of Contents

 How can I open an IFC file inside Microsoft Teams?

-Microsoft Teams does not support IFC files by default, so you need to install Flinker's IFC Viewer app from the Microsoft Teams App Store.
-Here's an easy guide to set it up: IFC Viewer in Microsoft Teams - Quick Guide.
+Microsoft Teams does not support IFC files by default.
+Install Flinker's IFC Viewer app from the Microsoft Teams app store, then add it to a chat or channel.
+For setup instructions, see IFC Viewer in Microsoft Teams - Quick Guide.

 Can the IFC Viewer also be added as a tab in Microsoft Teams?